 Treating your home

-Once your symptoms are treated, you must tackle the underlying infestation.
-This can be difficult because bedbugs hide so well and can live several months without eating.
-Your best bet may be to hire a professional exterminator, who may use a combination of pesticides and nonchemical treatments.
+It can be difficult to get rid of a bedbug infestation because they hide well and can live months without eating.
+You may need to hire a professional exterminator, who will likely use a combination of pesticides and nonchemical treatments.

 - Vacuuming.
-A thorough vacuuming of cracks and crevices can physically remove bedbugs from an area.
+A thorough vacuuming of crevices can remove bedbugs from an area but likely won't capture all of them.
 Empty the vacuum after each use.